-Monitor > Storage > Fax Archive lists the faxes sent and received through the FortiVoice unit.
-For more information about fax, see Configuring fax on page 300.
+The Fax Archive tab lists the faxes sent and received through the FortiVoice system.
+For more information about fax, see Configuring fax on page 280.

-To search archived fax, go to Monitor > Storage > Fax Archive, click Search, then New, enter the search values, and click Create.
+To view archived faxes, go to Monitor > Storage > Fax Archive.

 You can double-click a fax folder and view the detailed information on the faxes it stores.